search icon

 Note that this is the process for applying for federal trademarks.
 States will have their own processes for getting a state trademark.

 This is a basic breakdown of the trademark application process.
 More detailed information is available at the USPTO website.
-Also, note that as of January 18, 2025, the Trademark Center is where you can file a new trademark application, pay application-related fees, and use the docketing feature to track the status of applications filed through the Trademark Center.
+As we mentioned earlier, the Trademark Center is where you can file a new trademark application, pay application-related fees, and use the docketing feature to track the status of applications filed through the Trademark Center.

-It’s recommended to work with a trademark attorney to ensure that the application is accurate and complete.
+It’s recommended to work with a trademark attorney or trademark filing service to help ensure that the application is accurate and complete.

 After filing the trademark application, the trademark office will review the application and may issue office actions.
 These actions may include: